ertis-research/lwm2m-blockchain/besu/05_gcp_network.md

 ```

 ### Running Besu nodes
+Connect again to VM instances (through UI or `gcloud` command).
 In order to ease Besu execution, create a script named `start.sh` on each machine:
 - besu-1
 ```bash
 #!/bin/bash